octoco-ltd/ble-react-native/README.md

-# Building a BLE live data feed application with React Native and ESP32
+# Building a live data feed BLE application with React Native and ESP32
 ## Overview
 Getting started with a BLE project and don’t know where to start?
 Search no further.
 In this code-along tutorial we will be developing a simple, yet thorough, BLE project that will teach you everything you need to know in order to get started on your own BLE projects with minimal effort.
-While keeping things simple and to the point, this guide will still apply best practices, ensuring you can easily scale and build upon what you have learnt.
+While keeping things simple and to the point, this guide aims to apply best practices, ensuring you can easily scale and build upon what you have learnt.

-In this guide, we will be using an ESP32 microcontroller connected to an HX711 load cell amplifier to collect our live data - however any other type of sensor can be used with minimal code adjustment.
+In this guide, we will be using an ESP32 microcontroller connected to an HX711 load cell amplifier to collect our live data - however any other type of sensor can be used with minimal code adjustments.
 You can even do this tutorial without any external sensor and simply sample values from the ADC.
-For the mobile application, we will be using React Native (usingTypeScript) and the [react-native-ble-plx](https://dotintent.github.io/react-native-ble-plx/) library for bluetooth integration.
+For the mobile application, we will be using React Native (with TypeScript) and the [react-native-ble-plx](https://dotintent.github.io/react-native-ble-plx/) library for bluetooth integration.
 A link to the GitHub repo containing the final React Native code and C++ firmware is provided at the end of this article.

 ## Requirements
 This guide will be kept as generic as possible to ensure that you can easily swap out components with whatever your project requirements are.
+The following components are used in this guide:
 - ESP32-S3 (or any other BLE enabled MCU supported by the Arduino framework)
 - Physical Android or iOS device (simulators are not supported)
-- HX711 load cell amplifier with 4 load cells (Optional)
+- HX711 load cell amplifier with a load sensor (Optional)

 ## System Architecture
 A high level system architecture diagram is shown below.
 The diagram consists of a physical mobile device running our React Native application, connected to the ESP32 via a BLE connection.
-The ESP32 is connected to our load cell amplifier via an I2C connection to sample our data and stream the reading to our application in real time.
+The ESP32 is connected to our load cell amplifier via an I2C connection to sample our data and stream the samples to our application in real time.

 ![img.png](guide/assets/SystemArchitectureDiagram.png)